Derivative Analyst

 • Secondary market involves the trading of existing securities ...read more

-Q2.
-What is difference between OTC and exchange traded
+Q. What is the difference between OTC and exchange-traded derivatives?

 Ans.